dahliasan/gpt3-summariser-extension/README.md

 🥳 Download on the chrome webstore [here](https://chrome.google.com/webstore/detail/tldr-summary-generator/khkckpdkkddnlhfebcglejikmgmimado)!

-**Or manually install**
+**Or manually install (if you want the latest version)**

 1. download the entire repo as a zip file on github
 2. unzip the package
 3. go to your browser's extensions page
 4. turn on developer mode
-5. click on "load unpacked", select the extension's folder.
+5. click on "load unpacked", select the "extension" folder.
-6. Sign up for a free OpenAI account and [generate an api key](https://beta.openai.com/account/api-keys)
-7. click on the extension icon on the toolbar and paste your api key.
-This is stored locally on your computer so no one else but you has access to it!

 #### How to use